-Look at the Purpose statement, Executive summary and recommendations together - they should be a package.
-Make sure they aren't repetitive yet cover what's needed.
+Look at the Purpose statement, Executive Summary and recommendations together - they should be a package.
+Make sure they aren't repetitive, yet cover what's needed.

-Often we see advice papers where these three parts aren't clearly a package e.g. the purpose of the paper might not be played out in the recommendations or recommendations appear that aren't covered in prior content.
-This seriously detracts from the quality of the paper, and can worry the decision-makers as it looks like the advice hasn't been well thought through.
+Often we see advice papers where these three parts aren't clearly a package e.g. the purpose of the paper might not be played out in the recommendations or recommendations appear that aren't set up by prior content.
+This seriously detracts from the quality of the paper, and can worry the decision-makers, as it looks like the advice hasn't been well thought through.

-Writing the Executive summary first, or after the paper is written?
+Writing the Executive Summary first, or after the paper is written?

-Some analysts write the Executive summary first, then the rest of the paper.
+Some authors write the Executive Summary first, then the rest of the paper.
 This allows the issue to be boiled down first, and then expanded upon later.
-It makes sure that the structure of the paper is aligned with the Executive summary.
+It makes sure that the structure of the paper is aligned with the Executive Summary.

-Others do it in reverse to make sure the Executive summary is consistent with the flow of the paper.
+Others do it in reverse to make sure the Executive Summary is consistent with the flow of the paper.